zupta/slate/source/includes/_create.md

 The create order B2B API allows uploading the package details (manifest information) for multi piece shipment into the courier partner’s system and returns a label generated by them.
 You can create single order; errors/warnings will be highlighted in the response.

 Details for multiple shipments needs to passed in items array during object creation.
-This array is treated as multiple shipments if shipment_type is MPS.
+This array is treated as multiple shipments/carton boxes if shipment_type is MPS.

 Please note, in case of any validation failure - order will not get created.
 Please wait for 8 seconds before you reject a rest-request for latency.